polterguy/hyper-core/README.md

 * __[delete]__ - Deletes data from your database.
 Requires `DELETE` method.
 * __[insert]__ - Inserts data into your database.
 Requires `PUT` method.

-Since each of the above operations have their own unique URL, you can use the integrated authentication and authorisation features of [Phosphorus Five](https://github.com/polterguy/phosphorusfive), through for instance its [Peeples](https://github.com/polterguy/peeples) module, which allows you to allow or deny access to URLs, according to your users' role.
+Since each of the above operations have their own unique URL, and each database and table also gets its own unique virtual URL, this implies that you can use the integrated authentication and authorisation features of Phosphorus Five, through for instance its [Peeples](https://github.com/polterguy/peeples) module, which allows you to allow or deny access to URLs, according to your users' role.
 Each of the above HTTP REST services follows the following URL format.